Rosa Tschudi: Personal life

-Rosa Tschudi was a hands-on chef and business owner who was passionate about her work.
-Even though she was one to get her 'hands dirty' in the kitchen herself, she always liked to have a professional, groomed appearance with perfect makeup and she watched her figure.
-Tschudi loved jewelry and Pucci dresses, which she was only able to wear outside the kitchen.
+Rosa Tschudi was a chef and business owner who was actively involved in kitchen operations.
+She also maintained a polished personal appearance and took an interest in fashion and jewellery outside of work.

 When on holiday, Rosa Tschudi traveled across countries in order to eat at friends' places.
 Her favorite was Henry Levy in Berlin, who owned a legendary restaurant called Maître.
 Tschudi also frequently traveled for work and liked to accept invitations from five-star hotels to present their art to her.
 Rosa Tschudi especially liked her detours to Hong Kong, various global cities, and luxury houses.

 Rosa Tschudi died on 17 October 2015, at the age of 91.